Substitute Goods: Definition, Types & Examples

 5. Tastes

-Consumer tastes can change over time.
-There may be a craze or a festive product that is only available at certain times of the year.
-For example, mince pies are only available at Christmas.
-This may be a substitute for other bakery goods, but the seasonality of the product gives it extra value to the customer.
+Consumer tastes can change over time, which can affect the demand for substitute goods.
+For instance, there may be a craze or a festive product that is only available at certain times of the year.
+Mince pies, which are only available at Christmas, may be a substitute for other bakery goods, but the seasonality of the product adds extra value for the customer.

 6. Income

-On a micro basis, growth in income can have the effect of changing consumer behaviour.
-Rather than having a homemade coffee, consumers may grab one of the go from Starbucks.
-Alternatively, they may start buying more lean cuts of steak as their incomes increase.
+On a micro level, growth in income can also impact consumer behavior.
+For example, as their income increases, consumers may start buying more lean cuts of steak instead of less expensive options.
 As incomes rise, the price of a good becomes less of a factor when considering substitute goods.

 FAQs